“Time Waits For No Digger”

 Take These Seven Steps to Create a Perfect Spring Garden

 What We Have Learned

+Landscape and garden design is about planning for change.
+This includes the inevitable changes in living plants as well as the effect of seasonal change.
 The changing seasons are part of what makes gardening interesting.
-Approach it as a challenge, the idea is that it is fun!
+The effect of changing color alone requires careful attention to keep the garden interesting.
+Approach it as a challenge; the idea is that it is fun!
 The old line is right.
-“Plan your work then work your plan”.
+“Plan your work, then work your plan”.

 Consider Your Planting Zone

 We spent most of our lives as northern gardeners in a wide variety of climates, and, the latest adventure, getting used to “upside-down” Florida has been a challenge.